-- Sufficient lighting must be provided to enable staff to carry out food handling operations, cleaning and sanitising and other activities. - Guidance on adequate lighting can be found in Australian Standard 1680 Part 1 - 1990, and AS/NZ 1680.2.4 1997. - All ceiling lighting in food preparation areas should be fitted with suitable plastic covers (diffusers) or be of shatterproof design.
+Sufficient lighting must be provided to enable staff to carry out food handling operations, cleaning and sanitising and other activities Guidance on lighting and "good seeing conditions" can be found in Australian Standard 1680 Part 1 - 1990, and AS/NZ 1680.2.4 1997.
+All ceiling lighting in food preparation areas should be fitted with suitable plastic covers (diffusers) or be of shatterproof design.